OdegardXD/Simple-Calculator/README.md

 # **Simple Calculator**
 This is a calculator.
 Its made for a school project so its pretty basic and doesnt have anything special compared to a normal calculator.
 I probably wont be updating this or anything but eh it exists.
+This was made in Visual Studio WinForms

 ## Features
 Supports basic math types such as +, -, *, / and %